titan19/changeTracker/README.md

 FAQ:

 Q1: Why objects haven't Id field?

 A1: Creating separate sections for types will be not fully show all tree of instances and dependencies.
-ID in this case is just unnessesary field.
+If we show all dependencies without ID, ID in this case is just unnessesary field.

 Q2: Why we can't create new Station on route?

 A2: Because making pairs in this case will be more hard.

 Q3: Can we use ID field for this?

 A3: Yes, I got this when writing this text :) (Can be changed if it will be needed)

 P.S.: About start date, end date and affected days of log element.
 Used logic: after grouping we take first and last updated elements dates.
 Affected days is set of ALL days that not dependencies how much day was in enumeration.